-24 Greatest Places to Visit in Upstate New York + Hidden Gems
+24 Coolest Places to Visit in Upstate New York

-Our New York state is enormously vast and spans against several state borders.
-So, the places listed here will be divided by their New York regions: Central New York, the Catskills, the Hudson Valley, the Adirondacks, the Finger Lakes, Thousand Islands, Niagara Frontier, and Chautauqua-Allegheny.
+The places listed here will be divided into New York regions: Central New York, the Catskills, the Hudson Valley, the Adirondacks, the Finger Lakes, the Thousand Islands, the Niagara Frontier, and Chautauqua-Allegheny.
 So you can choose the area that’s best for your Upstate New York Vacation!

 I. CENTRAL NEW YORK

-• Howe Caverns was discovered by farmer Lester Howe in 1842.
+Howe Caverns was discovered by farmer Lester Howe in 1842.
 Howe noticed his cows gathered near bushes at the bottom of a hill, where he found a cool breeze emanating from a hole.
-They say when one cow fell in, it led to the discovery of the caverns.
+They say one cow fell in, which led to the discovery of the caverns.
 The caverns, estimated to be around six million years old, were opened to public tours in 1843.

-• Secret Caverns offers a more whimsical and less commercialized caving experience.
+Secret Caverns offers a more whimsical and family-owned caving experience.
 It is known for its 100-foot underground waterfall, discovered in 1928.
-The tour here is more relaxed and features cute folk art.

 3. Herkimer Diamond Mines

-For gemstone collectors, one of the most unique upstate New York getaways can be mining your very own treasure!
+If you’re a nerd about gemstones, crystals, and geology, this place is for you.
+Here, you can go mining for your very own treasure!
 Contrary to their name, Herkimer Diamonds are not really diamonds.
-They are 500,000 million-year-old surface quartz crystals and are abound in this area.
+They are 500,000 million-year-old surface quartz crystals and are abundant in this area.
 Native Mohawk people knew about these crystals and used them for jewelry, tools, and later trade.
 At Herkimer Diamond Mines, miners can keep anything they find.
-After, they can learn to craft jewelry and other gifts with the quartz.

-Herkimer Diamond Mines has partnered with KOA camping resorts to really make the mines a destination.
-After a day of mining and crafting, visitors enjoy dinner at the Canteen or the Miner’s Table.
-Then, they settle into tents or camping cabins along West Canada Creek.
-So you can easily make a New York weekend getaway out of this special experience.
+For accommodation, Herkimer Diamond Mines has also partnered with KOA camping resorts.
+So after a day of mining and crafting, you can settle into tents or camping cabins along West Canada Creek.
+An easy New York weekend getaway.

 II.
 THE CATSKILLS AREA